CathalShandon/my-first-project/README.md

 <a name="acknowledgement"></a>
 ### 7. Acknowledgement

+### Code
 - The code for the "About" section came from the love running project.
 - The code for the footer came from the love running project.
 - the Icons for the footer came from Font Awesome.
+### Content
+- Content for the index.html page came from http://www.dzogchenbeara.org/about/
+- Images for gallery page came from google images.